69-richard-dias-ribeiro/69-richard-dias-ribeiro/README.md

 ### - Hello ~~World~~ there, 🙋‍

-### - I’m currently looking forward to collaborating in an entry-level application development position; 💻
+### - I’m currently open for an entry-level application development position; 💻

 ### - Some of the main **programming languages** I'm significantly comfortable with are (from most to least mastered, left to right):